tenda96/hyperhdr_integration_homeassistant/README.md

 ## ⚙️ Installation

 1. Download the latest release or clone this repository.
-2. Copy the `custom_components/hyperhdr_integration` folder into your Home Assistant's `config/custom_components/` directory.
+2. Copy the `hyperhdr_integration` folder into your Home Assistant's `config/custom_components/` directory.
 3. Restart Home Assistant.

 ## 🚀 Configuration